2025 - NeurIPS 2025 MTI-LLM

 - Risk–coverage curves & AURC – how error rate behaves as we only keep high-confidence predictions.

-Rows with invalid JSON are marked extraction_error and excluded from metacognition metrics (in practice, extraction errors are negligible for all models).
+Rows with invalid JSON are excluded from metacognition metrics.

 Key results